 There are 7 royal tombs, but most tourists will only visit three: the tombs of Minh Mang, Khai Dinh, and Tu Duc since the others are a little off the beaten track, and it is the same construct.

-Travel tip: You can buy a combo ticket for the three key tombs (Khai Dinh, Minh Mang, Tu Duc) as well as the Citadel for about 350, 000 VND (15 USD / 11.50 GBP) at any of the locations, which is far cheaper than giving individual entry fees.
+Travel tip: You can buy a combo ticket for the three key tombs (Khai Dinh, Minh Mang, Tu Duc) as well as the Citadel for about 530, 000 VND (20 USD / 18 GBP) at any of the locations, which is far cheaper than giving individual entry fees, usually valid for 2 days from purchase.
+Get more information about Hue’s Entrance Ticket in 2026.

 If you don’t have more time in Hue and have to choose only one tomb to visit, make it Khai Dinh.
 Not only are you greeted by an enormous stair and imposing life-sized statues, but Khai Dinh’s tomb boasts spectacular sweeping views of the village below.